Cyber Monday may be over, but great prices are here to stay.

 Some baby soothers have strangely short cords, which can be a problem when trying to position the soother appropriately between the crib, power outlet, and dresser or changing table where the soother will be placed.
 Look for a soother with a 6-foot cord or longer.

-Inexpensive: You can find budget baby soothers that cost from $10 to $20.
+You can find budget baby soothers that cost from $10 to $20.
 While the majority of these are smaller battery-operated keychain soothers that clip onto a crib or stroller, some are stand-alone speakers that can run on batteries or be plugged in.
 Budget baby soothers usually have few sound options and may not have the best audio quality, so read reviews carefully.

-Mid-range: For $20 to $30, you can find more stand-alone speakers and stuffed-animal baby soothers with more sound options, better sound quality, lots of volume control, versatile timers, as well as high-quality portable options that can run on batteries or be plugged in.
+For $20 to $30, you can find more stand-alone speakers and stuffed-animal baby soothers with more sound options, better sound quality, lots of volume control, versatile timers, as well as high-quality portable options that can run on batteries or be plugged in.
 Cord length is typically ideal on these soothers, and some give you the option to create custom sound recordings.

-Expensive: For a top-of-the-line baby soother, expect to pay $30 to $50.
-These high-end products are typically made by brand names and backed by a warranty.
+For a top-of-the-line baby soother, expect to pay $30 to $50.
+These high-end products are typically made by brand names and backed by the manufacturer.
 They contain higher-quality materials and provide the ultimate in audio quality and playback.
 If you’re seeking a baby soother that plays lullabies, or you’ll be keeping the baby soother where you can hear it at night, you may want to choose one of these.
 Most can run on batteries or be plugged in, and some are rechargeable.
 In this price range, you’ll find a number of adorable decorative baby soothers that are meant to complement nursery décor.

 Don’t place the soother in the crib with your baby.
 Soft baby soothers can get wedged near your baby’s face and restrict breathing.
 Hard baby soothers can cause bumps or bruises when your baby rolls over, and your baby could get tangled in a cord.